Platy fish are active, colorful and easy to care for. Platy fish is one of the best aquatics to be introduced in an aquarium by new aquarists.

 The type of species of platy fish found in aquarium today are actually a hybrid of two closely related species:

-The Southern Platy and Variable Platy are so common and have become so interbred that it is now difficult to distinguish between different species.
+The Southern Platy shares similarities with the Variable Platy because they are interbred in a way that makes it difficult to distinguish or identify one between the two species.

 The lifespan of a platy fish